z80-AF2882/otc4opr/README.md

     - If no ruleset is found, the user is prompted to provide one from a local file.
     - **Warning**: It is a JavaScript file that will be evaluated in your browser.
 Use only what you trust.
 7. The rename ruleset is applied to each datasheet, modifying unit names, weapon names, and special ability names accordingly.

+## Why This Approach?
+Some companies are highly protective of their intellectual property.
+However:
+- There are no legal issues with maintaining a personal file containing renamed units.
+- As long as users create their own rename rulesets locally, there are no restrictions.

 ## Working example local file
 - In this example repository contains only one ruleset to _reskin_ AOFS Beastmen to Gnoll army from ficticious game.